 - 1. From the Polaris interface, create a new import task by selecting the store the data is to be imported into and clicking Store > New > Import Job. - 2.
-In the interface that is displayed, ensure the Import Method is set to Local and enter the full path to the file to be imported you can use the .. button to launch a file browser to locate the file. - 3.
-Click on the Start button.

-- 4. Polaris will attempt to parse the contents of the file and create a new job to submit the data found in the file to the server. - 5.
+In the interface that is displayed, ensure the Import Method is set to Local. - 3.
+OPTIONAL: To have the data imported into a specific named graph in the store, enter the full IRI of the target graph in the field labelled Graph Name. - 4.
+Enter the full path to the file to be imported.
+Alternatively, you can use the .. button to launch a file browser to locate the file. - 5.
+Click on the Start button. - 6.
+Polaris will attempt to parse the contents of the file and create a new job to submit the data found in the file to the server. - 7.
 Once the job is submitted, the interface will track the job progress, but you can at any time exit Polaris and the job will continue to run on the server.

 Note: Local import is not recommended for large data files.
-If the file you try to import exceeds 50MB in size a warning will be displayed - you may still continue with the import, but you may experience better performance if you copy the data file to the server's import folder and use a Remote import instead.
+If the file you try to import exceeds 50MB in size a warning will be displayed.
+You may still continue with the import, but you may experience better performance if you copy the data file to the server's import folder and use a Remote import instead.
 This even applies to the case where the server connection type is Embedded.

-22.8 Exporting Data
+23.8 Exporting Data